frederic-perez/AmE-dictionary/data/dictionary.md

 __lifeline__ :two::hammer: _China has long been North Korea's lifeline._
 __lifelong__ _adj_ :two::hammer:
 __lifer__ _Craighead is a lifer at Baker Hughes._
+__lift a finger__ _idiom_ To help with something.
+Often used in the negative to indicate a lack of willingness to exert even the bare minimum of effort. _I clean every weekend, and you never lift a finger to help!_
 __lift__ _n_ :two::hammer: _I could give you a lift home._
 __liftgate__
 __light up__ _v_ :two::hammer: _Megatron looks to light up scoreboard._